AI DevOps Monitoring

 The overnight alert storm

 You wake up to 47 unread messages in #prod-alerts.
-Instead of spending 30 minutes scrolling through them, you tell Fazm: "Summarize what happened in #prod-alerts since midnight and identify anything that needs immediate attention."
-Fazm reads every message, groups related alerts, and tells you that 44 were transient CPU spikes that self-resolved, two were a known issue with the caching layer, and one is a new database connection pool exhaustion that started at 4:12 AM and is still active.
-You go straight to the one that matters.
+The old process: open Slack on your phone, squint at each alert, try to figure out if anything is still active, then open your laptop and check Grafana.
+Takes 25-30 minutes before you know whether you can go back to sleep.
+With Fazm, you say: "Summarize what happened in #prod-alerts since midnight and identify anything that is still active."
+Fazm reads every message, groups related alerts, and tells you: 44 were transient CPU spikes on the batch processing tier that self-resolved, two were a known caching issue that was already acknowledged by your teammate, and one database connection pool exhaustion started at 4:12 AM and is still active with connections at 94% capacity.
+You spend your 30 minutes fixing the one real problem instead of reading through 46 false alarms.

 Why Fazm Beats Traditional Monitoring Tools